 LVT 2007 r All the wine has been domaine bottled since 2004-05 – before part of the production was sold in bulk to Rhône valley merchants such as Guigal.
 The wines show local character and an earthy honesty when on form.

-LVT 2015 r 2015 wh An STGT domaine on the white soils of Larnage, but the wines have been sometimes unstable in the past, less so these days.
+LVT 2018 r 2018 wh An STGT domaine on the white soils of Larnage, but the wines have been sometimes unstable in the past, less so these days.
 The winemaking is hands-off - laissez-faire: low-key use of oak, only natural yeasts.
-There are stylish wines, with the emphasis is on soft fruit., and they also qualify for w.o.w. status.
+There are stylish wines, with the emphasis on soft fruit, and they also qualify for w.o.w. status.
 The family has a pedigree in wine - Olivier came back to winemaking in 1987.
 The 2015 Croix du Verre Crozes white was **** STGT wine, while the 2018 was a ****(*) sphere of abundance, convincing and stylish.
 The 2015 and 2017 Crozes Croix du Verre reds were also **** wines, but the two 2018 Crozes reds were unconvincing

 LVT 2013 r A merchant venture with the son of Marc Sorrel and his partner in Domaine Les Alexandrins, Alexandre Caso, joined by two others.
 The red and white Crozes wines are from purchased crop, while the Côtes du Rhône red is a wine purchase.

 LVT 2006 r Biodynamic at Cornas (Cécile), organic at Crozes-Hermitage (Sébastien).
 Set up in June 2007.